Korean War Legacy Project

 Joining the National Guard and Duties

-Conrad Grimshaw recounts joining the National Guard and the training that followed.
-He describes being in charge of 12 2.5 ton trucks and chaining the wheels due to mud issues in order to get up to the firing batteries.
-He recounts a switch out of trucks later on.
+Conrad Grimshaw recalls joining the National Guard for the extra money and benefits.
+He discusses the training that followed.
+He describes being in charge of twelve 2.5 ton trucks and chaining the wheels due to mud issues in order to get up to the firing batteries.

 Tags: Basic training,Front lines,Weapons